mars/incubator-predictionio/docs/manual/source/batchpredict/index.html.md

 ### `--input <value>`

 Path to file containing queries; a multi-object JSON file with one query object per line.
-Accepts any valid Hadoop file URL.

 Default: `batchpredict-input.json`

 ### `--output <value>`

 Path to file to receive results; a multi-object JSON file with one object per line, the prediction + original query.
-Accepts any valid Hadoop file URL.
-Actual output will be written as Hadoop partition files in a directory with the output name.

 Default: `batchpredict-output.json`

-### `--query-partitions <value>`

-Configure the concurrency of predictions by setting the number of partitions used internally for the RDD of queries.
-This will directly effect the number of resulting `part-*` output files.
-While setting to `1` may seem appealing to get a single output file, this will remove parallelization for the batch process, reducing performance and possibly exhausting memory.

-Default: number created by Spark context's `textFile` (probably the number of cores available on the local machine)

 ### `--engine-instance-id <value>`